Contact the GG Archives

 Sir Douglas Haig: Commander of the British Forces in France

-The fierce world conflict which has brought all of the nations into the melee, has carried Sir Douglas Haig into prominence and thrust him into the limelight.
-Prior to this eventful contest he was known to be a thoroughly reliable officer in the British army.
+The fierce world conflict, which has brought all nations into the melee, has carried Sir Douglas Haig into prominence and thrust him into the limelight.
+Before this eventful contest, he was known to be a thoroughly reliable officer in the British army.

 Commanding General of the US Army, John J. Pershing at New York City, 9 September 1919.